sigmod/sqlpp/document.md

     ]

 ## <a id="Unnest_clauses">`UNNEST` Clause
-For each input tuple, an `UNNEST` clause flattens an expression that returns a collection into individual items, producing multiple tuples, each of which is the expression's original input tuple augmented with a flattened item from the collection.
+For each of its input tuples, the `UNNEST` clause flattens a collection-valued expression into individual items, producing multiple tuples, each of which is one of the expression's original input tuples augmented with a flattened item from its collection.

-> MC: STOPPED HERE FOR THE MOMENT....

-### <a id="Inner_unnests">Inner unnests
+### <a id="Inner_unnests">Inner `UNNEST`
-The next example shows a query that retrieves the organizations that the selected user has worked in, using the `UNNEST` clause to unnest the nested collection `employment` in the user's record.
+The following example is a query that retrieves the names of the organizations that a selected user has worked for.
+It uses the `UNNEST` clause to unnest the nested collection `employment` in the user's record.

 #### Example

-    SELECT user.id user_id, employment.`organization-name` org_name
-    FROM GleambookUsers AS user
-    UNNEST user.employment AS employment
+    SELECT u.id AS userId, e.organizationName AS orgName FROM GleambookUsers u
+    UNNEST u.employment e
-    WHERE user.id = 1;
+    WHERE u.id = 1;

-It returns:
+This query returns:

     [
-      { "user_id": 1, "org_name": "Codetechno" },
+      { "userId": 1, "orgName": "Codetechno" }
-      { "user_id": 1, "org_name": "geomedia" }
+      { "userId": 1, "orgName": "geomedia" }
     ]

-Note that `UNNEST` has the "inner" semantics --- if a user does not have any employment history, no tuple corresponding to the user will be emitted in the result.
+Note that `UNNEST` has SQL's inner join semantics --- that is, if a user has no employment history, no tuple corresponding to that user will be emitted in the result.

-### <a id="Left_outer_unnests">Left outer unnests
+### <a id="Left_outer_unnests">Left outer `UNNEST`
-`LEFT OUTER UNNEST` has the "left outer" semantics.
-For example, field `foo` does not exist in the record for the user with id being 1, but the returned results still contain the user's id.
+As an alternative, the `LEFT OUTER UNNEST` clause offers SQL's left outer join semantics.
+For example, no collection-valued field named `hobbies` exists in the record for the user whose id is 1, but the following query's result still includes user 1.

-    SELECT user.id user_id, employment.`organization-name` org_name
+#### Example

+    SELECT u.id AS userId, h.hobbyName AS hobby
-    FROM GleambookUsers AS user
+    FROM GleambookUsers u
-    LEFT OUTER UNNEST user.foo AS employment
+    LEFT OUTER UNNEST u.hobbies h
-    WHERE user.id = 1;
+    WHERE u.id = 1;

-It returns:
+Returns:

     [
-      { "user_id": 1 }
+      { "userId": 1 }
     ]

-Note that for the case that `user.foo` is an empty collection or a `MISSING` or a `NULL`, there is no corresponding value for variable `employment` for a input tuple, therefore a `MISSING` value is generated for that such that the input tuple can be propagated.
+Note that if `u.hobbies` is an empty collection or leads to a `MISSING` (as above) or `NULL` value for a given input tuple, there is no corresponding binding value for variable `h` for an input tuple.
+A `MISSING` value will be generated for `h` so that the input tuple can still be propagated.

-### <a id="Expressing_joins_using_unnests">Expressing joins using unnests
+### <a id="Expressing_joins_using_unnests">Expressing joins using `UNNEST`
+The SQL++ `UNNEST` clause is similar to SQL's `JOIN` clause except that it allows its right argument to be correlated to its left argument, as in the examples above --- i.e., think "correlated cross-product".
-The next example shows a query that joins two data sets, GleambookUsers and GleambookMessages, returning user/message pairs.
+The next example shows this via a query that joins two data sets, GleambookUsers and GleambookMessages, returning user/message pairs.
 The results contain one record per pair, with result records containing the user's name and an entire message.
-The query can be seen as "for each Gleambook user, unnest the entire `GleambookMessages` collection and then filters the output with condition `message.`\``author-id`\``= user.id`".
-Though the semantics sound like a nested loop join, the underlying AsterixDB query processor will generate a query plan using hash join to evaluate the query since the filtering condition is based on equality of fields from `GleambookUsers` and `GleambookMessages`.
+The query can be thought of as saying "for each Gleambook user, unnest the `GleambookMessages` collection and filter the output with the condition `message.authorId = user.id`".

-> TW: If this is the SQL++ description, we should probably not discuss the underlying
-> AsterixDB query processor ...

 #### Example

-    SELECT user.name uname, message.message message
+    SELECT u.name AS uname, m.message AS message
-    FROM GleambookUsers user
+    FROM GleambookUsers u
-    UNNEST GleambookMessages message
+    UNNEST GleambookMessages m
-    WHERE message.`author-id` = user.id;
+    WHERE m.authorId = u.id;

-It returns:
+This returns:

     [
-      { "uname": "MargaritaStoddard", "message": " can't stand at&t its plan is terrible" },
+      { "uname": "MargaritaStoddard", "message": " can't stand at&t its plan is terrible" }
-      { "uname": "MargaritaStoddard", "message": " dislike iphone its touch-screen is horrible" }, { "uname": "MargaritaStoddard", "message": " can't stand at&t the network is horrible:(" }, { "uname": "MargaritaStoddard", "message": " like verizon the 3G is awesome:)" }, { "uname": "MargaritaStoddard", "message": " can't stand motorola the touch-screen is terrible" }, { "uname": "IsbelDull", "message": " like t-mobile its platform is mind-blowing" }, { "uname": "IsbelDull", "message": " like samsung the plan is amazing" }
+      { "uname": "MargaritaStoddard", "message": " dislike iphone its touch-screen is horrible" }
+      { "uname": "MargaritaStoddard", "message": " can't stand at&t the network is horrible:(" }
+      { "uname": "MargaritaStoddard", "message": " like verizon the 3G is awesome:)" }
+      { "uname": "MargaritaStoddard", "message": " can't stand motorola the touch-screen is terrible" }
+      { "uname": "IsbelDull", "message": " like t-mobile its platform is mind-blowing" }
+      { "uname": "IsbelDull", "message": " like samsung the plan is amazing" }
     ]

-Similarly, the above query can also be expressed as:
+Similarly, the above query can also be expressed as the `UNNEST`ing of a correlated SQL++ subquery:

+#### Example

-    SELECT user.name uname, message.message message
+    SELECT u.name AS uname, m.message AS message
-    FROM GleambookUsers user
+    FROM GleambookUsers u
     UNNEST (
-        SELECT VALUE message
+        SELECT VALUE msg
-        FROM GleambookMessages message
+        FROM GleambookMessages msg
-        WHERE message.`author-id` = user.id
+        WHERE msg.authorId = u.id
-    ) AS message;
+    ) AS m;

-The query could read as "for each Gleambook user, unnest the filtered `GleambookMessages` sub-collection with condition `message.`\``author-id`\``= user.id`".

 ## <a id="From_clauses">FROM clauses
-A from clause is used for iterating over collections.
+A `FROM` clause is used for enumerating (i.e., conceptually iterating over) the contents of collections, as in SQL.

 ### <a id="Binding_expressions">Binding expressions
-In SQL++, in addition to stored collections, a `FROM` clause can iterate over any intermediate collection returned by any valid SQL++ expression.
+In SQL++, in addition to stored collections, a `FROM` clause can iterate over any intermediate collection returned by a valid SQL++ expression.

 #### Example